-Even a person convicted of a first offense DUI/OWI in Michigan with no prior record faces the possibility of up to 93 days in jail, and judges in some courts are well known for putting first time offenders in jail.
-Also, repeat drunk drivers may face up to five years in prison for felony drunk driving, and where a death or serious injury occurs, the offender may be looking at 15 years or more in prison.
-Even second offenders face a minimum mandatory 5-day jail sentence, while felony drunk drivers are looking at a minimum of 30 days to a year in jail.
+Even a person convicted of a first offense DUI/OWI in Michigan with no prior record faces the possibility of up to 93 days in jail, and judges in some courts are well known for putting first-time offenders in jail.
+Also, repeat drunk drivers may face up to five years in prison for felony drunk driving, and where a death or serious injury occurs, the offender may be looking at 15 years or more behind bars.
+Even second DUI offenders face a minimum mandatory 5-day jail sentence, while felony drunk drivers are looking at a minimum of 30 days to a year.

 Also, before you are sentenced on any criminal case both you and your lawyer will have an opportunity to address the court and attempt to persuade them that jail time is not appropriate or warranted.
 It is usually a good idea to prepare a detailed statement and your lawyer can assist you in helping you draft such a statement.
 A presentence memorandum can also be filed by the court, and a good presentence memorandum can fully articulate to the court all of the positive aspects of your life.
 If the court is persuaded by your personal statement and the statement and memorandum of your lawyer, then what started out as jail sentence may end up straight probation.

 Regarding the issues of bond and probation, people who avoided jail time at the sentencing may face jail time due to an allegation that they have violated their probation.
 The most common reasons are a failure to test or a positive test.
 If you are charged with either of these then a good lawyer can assist you in obtaining the best possible result.
 Alcohol and drug tests are all prone to producing false positives, and a lawyer well versed in the science of breath, blood and urine testing can help show the court that what looks like a drinking episode is actually a false positive, thereby again avoiding jail time.

 Call One of Our Michigan DUI Defense Lawyers Today